How is Zeffy free?

 Accounting system

-Nonprofits use a fund accounting system that’s centered on the accountability they have to donors and stakeholders.
+Nonprofit organizations use a fund accounting system centered on their accountability to donors and stakeholders.
 For-profit organizations are focused on profitability as the primary measure of success for their board members, customers, and investors.

 The fund accounting system considers that not all donations are straightforward.
 Many restricted funds come with terms set by the donor, usually indicating which project that donation can be used for.